 14-Step Checklist to Planning a Wedding in 3 Months or Less (and Timeline)

 Not everyone wants to wait a year or more to get married, especially if they already know they are ‘the one’ for each other.
 Maybe the bride suddenly got pregnant; maybe the couple’s office schedule is tight and both have just taken a short leave, or maybe they can’t spend another year living apart.
 Maybe one of the couples suddenly wants to relocate abroad and wants to seal the deal before heading off.
 Maybe they have just saved up enough for the wedding and don’t want to risk spending the cash if they fix the wedding date far in advance.
 No matter why you want to plan your wedding in 3 months or less, let’s give you a roadmap and that ensures you’ll not get over-stressed ofr overwhelmed while planning a wedding on short notice.

-Step 1: Pick a Date Between Now and the Next 3 or 4 months
+Step 1: Pick the Timeline and a Date Between Now and the Next 3 or 4 months

 Step 2: Choose the Location (State/ Country)

 Once you sorted the wedding date, the next thing is to decide on the place (the country, if not in Nigeria; the state and city).

 Step 3: Just Do It!
 Start Planning Immediately